algosup/2023-2024-project-2-x86-retrogaming-team-7/Test/Test_Plan.md

 To allow the other members to see clearly the technical issues that was encountierd, Images (screen shots) are all shown in the Image section at the bottom of this document.

 ## Pre-development
 In this phase, the main goal is to see if every aspect before development is correctly done, main requirements such as the technical specification or the functional specification have to be quality assured before sending these documents to the client.
-These "tests" are meant to prevet any mistakes that could have been slipped in for ay reason.
+These "tests" are meant to prevet any mistakes that could have been slipped in for any reason.
 >|Process|Description|Status|Expected result|Actual result|Comment|Time took|
 >|:-|:-|:-|:-|:-|:-|:-|
 >|**Functional specification**|Verify is all it's content is right and that there is no grammer or spelling mistakes|**<span style = color:green>Completed</span>**|All content is correct and that every functional specification is detailed and clear enough|Missed some points but kept the essential ideas and some minor english mistakes|In the overall the document was good however needed some clearity and needed to add some extra specifications to make it even more clear.|3 hours|